How to Make a Media Kit for Instagram

 Unless you’re already an Adobe InDesign wizard, I highly suggest you use Canva Pro to create your media kit.
 For only $13/month, you’ll get an extremely user-friendly design platform with tons of stock images, fonts, graphics and cool premium features like the background remover or page animation.
 With the pro version, you’ll also have the option of using one of their media kit templates!

-For more information on programs and courses I suggest for influencers and bloggers, check out my post “How I Became a Virtual Assistant and Live as a Digital Nomad.”
+For more information on programs and courses I suggest for influencers and bloggers, check out my post “How to Get Clients as a Virtual Assistant.”

 Use Consistent Branding